Cauchy's integral theorem

 In mathematics, the Cauchy integral theorem (also known as the Cauchy–Goursat theorem) in complex analysis, named after Augustin-Louis Cauchy (and Édouard Goursat), is an important statement about line integrals for holomorphic functions in the complex plane.
-Essentially, it says that if $f(z)$ is holomorphic in a simply connected domain Ω, then for any simply closed contour $C$ in Ω, that contour integral is zero.
+Essentially, it says that if $f(z)$ is holomorphic in a simply connected domain $\Omega$, then for any simple closed contour $C$ in $\Omega$, that contour integral is zero.